Rallies against Islamic law draw counter-protests across US

 In California, small but raucous demonstrations were held in a handful of cities, including San Bernardino, where a husband and wife inspired by the Islamic State group killed 14 people and wounded 22 in a 2015 shooting attack.

-Police on foot, on horseback and in helicopters kept watch.
-But except for one brief moment when one group crossed the street to confront another — only to be herded back by police — there were no reports of violence and no arrests, police spokeswoman Eileen Hards said.

-But it was noisy, with groups chanting, yelling and waving American flags and posters proclaiming various issues.

-"There's an anti-Trump, a pro-Trump, anti-extremists, so there are a variety of messages here," Hards said.
+"There's an anti-Trump, a pro-Trump, anti-extremists, so there are a variety of messages here," San Bernardino police spokeswoman Eileen Hards said.
 "There are so many messages going on that I'm not sure who's who."

+Anti-Islamic law protester Denise Zamora, 39, said she and others in her group were not opposed to all Muslims.

+"We're anti-Shariah.
+We're anti-radicals," the Upland woman said.
+She added, of Shariah: "It's coming in very slowly, and a lot of the refugees are bringing that ideology here.
+All of it is just barbaric."

 Comments